 Under DOD source selection procedures, the agency’s decision to choose a lower priced and more technically inferior proposal is a business decision that GAO tends not to question.
 Unless you can show that the agency failed to follow the solicitation criteria, you bid protest may not be fruitful.

 - The Court simply does not have the authority to second-guess the Agency’s technical evaluation so long as it was reasonable.

 - A higher priced proposal does not guaranty award if the Agency decides that there was nothing to justify the higher premium.

 See also information about government pricing for defense contracts, source selection evaluation board decisions or; lowest price technically acceptable source selection process.

-For help with a GAO protest under DOD source selection decision and procedures, or one at the Court of Federal Claims regarding the government best value procurement decision, call the bid protest lawyers at Watson & Associates, LLC.
+For help with a GAO protest under DOD source selection procedures and decisions or one at the Court of Federal Claims regarding the government best value procurement decision, call the bid protest lawyers at Watson & Associates, LLC.
 Call 1-866-601-5518.